uit-cosmo/.github/README.md

 ### 2d-propagating-blobs<a name="2d-propagating-blobs"></a>

 This repository can be regarded as an extension of superposed pulses by adding one or two spatial dimensions.
 The model is motivated by 2d propagating blobs in the scrape-off layer of fusion experiments, but can be used for any 1d or 2d system consisting of advecting pulses.
 An example is shown below:
 ![Density evolution](assets/2d_blobs.gif )
 Similarly to `superposed-pulses` all stochastic variables of the model can be chosen freely.
 The `README.md` file of the repository contains a documentation.
 Also the examples directory might be useful.
 ### fpp-analysis-tools<a name="fpp-analysis-tools"></a>
+This repository provides a range of tools to analyze time series of intermittent fluctuations.
+Functions for the following tasks are provided:
+- conditional averaging
+- calculating correlation functions
+- deconvolution of Filtered Point Processes
+- calculating distribution functions
+- estimating Hurst exponents
+- excess statistics
+- calculating running moments
+- parameter estimation from the empirical characteristic function
+- peak detection

+This repository is meant as a centralized hub for functions and methods for time series analysis.
+Whenever you develope new methods for this purpose we encourage you to add them to this repository to make them available for other group members.
 ### fpp-closed-expressions <a name ="fpp-closed-expressions"></a>
 ### cosmoplots <a name ="cosmoplots"></a>
 ### xblobs<a name ="xblobs"></a>